 It is the maximum amount of share that a company is authorized to issue to the shareholders.
 It is not necessary to issue the whole amount of the authorized capital, part of it can remain unissued.

 The amount of share that is issued to the shareholder is called the issued share capital of the company.
-To put in other words, an authorized capital is the one which is the maximum amount of value of securities that a company can legally issue to the shareholders.
-The Authorized capital needs to be specified in the Memorandum of Association(MOA).
+To put in other words, an authorized capital is the one which is the maximum amount of value of shares that a company can legally issue to the shareholders.

 This capital is a reflection of how an equity funding is needed for a company to grow in the market.
-A company raises its financing with the help of the paid-up capital, it can be either in the form of Initial Public Offering(IPO) or an additional issue.
+A company can raise its finances with the help of the paid-up capital, which can either be in the form of Initial Public Offering(IPO) or an additional issue.

 According to the latest amendment (2015) in the Companies Act, 2013, the Government has removed the requirement of minimum paid-up capital which was earlier required for the incorporation of Private (Rs 1 Lakh) and Public Limited Company (Rs 5 Lakh).
 Now, the applicants can choose the amount of capital on their own.